ajess33/mc-exercise/fubar.md

 My joke is you smell like beans \OwO/
 I add some more stuff to this as BOB with carol from bobs computer.
 This is Ted and Alice and we are doing some good work

+"Like ZOINKS" said Bob
+Bob and Carol at it again.